Powered by Coverage.com (NPN: 19966249)

 Flood insurance policies from the National Flood Insurance Program come with two types of coverage: dwelling coverage and contents coverage.
 Here is what’s covered:

-• Contents coverage: Contents coverage covers your personal belongings, including your clothing, furniture and home decor, up to your policy limits.
-This is optional coverage and you can purchase NFIP flood policies without personal property coverage.
+- Contents coverage: Contents coverage covers your personal belongings, including your clothing, furniture and home decor, up to your policy limits.
+This is optional coverage; you can purchase NFIP flood policies without personal property coverage.
 NFIP policies cap contents coverage at $100,000.

 Another benefit of private flood insurance is that policies can often be activated within 10 days or less, versus the 30-day waiting period for NFIP plans.
-Keep in mind, however, that private carriers may impose a moratorium if there is an impending storm or other major weather event.
-As with home insurance, getting quotes from a few different private flood insurance carriers can help you find the best flood insurance for your needs at the most affordable price.
+Keep in mind, however, that private carriers may impose a moratorium on issuing new policies if there is an impending storm or other major weather event.
+As with home insurance, getting quotes from a few different private flood insurance carriers can help you find the best coverage for your needs at the most affordable price.

 What is not covered under flood insurance?